We carry out a vegetation maintenance program in Alice Springs to keep our community and workers safe and the power connected.

 We are improving how we deliver our vegetation maintenance program in a number of ways.
 We are:

-• applying new vegetation clearance standards
+• applying vegetation clearance standards

 • ensuring the use of improved cutting techniques